For a while now, Horizon Fitness has been sitting at the top of the tree for quality fitness gear at affordable prices.

 Although the Horizon lacks workout programs, it does make up for it with the best-sized running belt in this price bracket.

-Horizon gets all the essential features right with this treadmill rather than spending a lot of money on an advanced monitor and then producing a poorly built treadmill as many do at this price point.
+Horizon gets all the essential features right with the Horizon T202 Treadmill rather than spending a lot of money on an advanced monitor and then producing a poorly built treadmill as many do at this price point.
 Horizon has chosen to focus on important features such as the running belt, incline, and durability.

 20″ x 60″ is close to the gold standard for running belt size for a home gym treadmill, and to find one on a treadmill costing around $800 is excellent.
 And something I’ve always liked about this company is their customer service.